upjohnc/dbx_unit_testing/README.md

 - run `databricks bundle deploy` : just command `just bundle-deploy`
 - run `databricks bundle run` : just command `just bundle-run`
 - run `databricks bundle destroy` : just command `just bundle-destroy`

+## SQL Validation

+Included in the code base is a python script that connects to the databricks instance and parses the event logs to report on failed expectations.
+The command that can be run is `just sql-validations`.
+Additionally, there are some unit tests on the code that can be run with `just pytest-unittest`.

 ## Local Dev Set Up